FindoraNetwork/findora-wiki/docs/wallet/sdk_cli.md

 ```

-Here you could see that data from the restored wallet (its address, private and public keys) are identical to the values from the `createWallet` command output, because we used the same menmonic, which was auto-generated and used to create a new wallet.
+Here you can verify that the data from the restored wallet (its address, private and public keys) are identical to the values from the `createWallet` command output -- since we used the same menmonic, which was auto-generated and used to create a new wallet.